LMoats11/SobieGist/README.md

 ## 🎯 Summary

 This sub-issue enhances the Sobie Co. staging site by improving the user layout experience.
-I focused on **wayfinding and contextual awareness**, adding:
+I focused on **ease of use and quality of life**, adding:

 - 🟩 A sidebar navigation panel
 - 🟩 A "What's New" banner
 - 🟩 Responsive layout
 - 🟩 Countdown to the next conference
-- 🟩 Responsive layout
+- 🟩 Page Search Bar

 ---